mg-nyc/Crystal-Ball/README.md

 # Crystal Ball
-Every time a user runs the program, they get a new, randomized output about future , personal traits, mental state and things to reflect upon.
+Every time a user runs the program they get a new randomized output about their future , personal traits, mental state and questions they should to reflect upon.
 Randomized output message is made up of four different pieces of data stored in an object of arrays.

 ## Project Objectives: